Restoring SQL Server databases

-With R‑Cloud, you can restore SQL Server databases to the original or a different SQL Server application instance.
+With R‑Cloud, you can restore individual SQL Server databases to the original or a different SQL Server instance.

 Prerequisites